liz3/Raven/README.md

 This is a free software alternative discord client.

 # ATTENTION
-This could be referenced as `Self-botting` and is suspect to vialation of Discords ToS **USE AT OWN RISK**, no binaries will be provided.
+This could be referenced as `Self-botting` and is suspect to violation of Discords ToS **USE AT OWN RISK**, no binaries will be provided.

 ## Running locally
 ### Prerequisites